SpektraSystems/Microsoft-Cloud-Workshop/azure-security-and-management/README.md

 * For Exercise 2 and 3, users should use the **ODL_azure-security-xxxxx-03** resource group.

-* For Exercise 4, Task 1, Step 7 users should use the **ODL_azure-security-xxxxx-04** resource group.
+* For Exercise 4, Task 1, Step 7 users will create and use a new **HOLInsights** resource group.

 * For Exercise 5, Task 3, Step 3 users should use the **ODL_azure-security-xxxxx-03** resource group.